-- You must have been enrolled in the course for at least three weeks, regardless of when the modules and other exams are completed. - Exams always require a grade on the preceding module assignment.
+- You must have been enrolled in the course for at least three weeks, regardless of when the modules and other exams are completed. - Exams I and II require that you submit the preceding module assignment before they will be open.
+For the Final Exam, you must receive a grade on the preceding module assignment.
 Instructors have up to seven days to grade or "score" the assignment.
 Students will not have access to the Exams until the grade is posted in Moodle.
-Be sure to plan on having enough time to have the assignment graded prior to scheduling the exam. - Example: You cannot access Exam I until you have received a grade for the Module 2 Assignment. - You are permitted to use a calculator during the exam.
+Be sure to plan on having enough time to have the assignment graded prior to scheduling the exam. - $\circ~$ Example: You cannot access Exam I until you have submitted the Module 2 Assignment. - You are permitted to use a calculator during the exam.
 However, calculators on mobile devices (cells phones, tablets) are not permitted.
 You are permitted to use a word processor or spreadsheet as electronic scratch paper, but are not allowed to copy or save any information from the file.
 No other scratch paper is allowed. - You are required to take your exams through ProctorU, a remote proctoring service. - You will have 3 hours to complete the exam.